DV

 ETF Comparison

-A head-to-head comparison of ProShares Ultra QQQ and ProShares UltraPro QQQ covering yield, cost, risk, and income potential.
+A head-to-head of ProShares Ultra QQQ and UltraPro QQQ covering daily reset, cost, and why neither is a substitute for the index.

 Side-by-side snapshot